Skip to Content

 READ NEXT: Bear Safety for Hikers, Campers and Backpackers

 Even if you visit in the middle of summer, Yellowstone can be chilly since it’s over 6000 feet (1800 meters) above sea level.
-Pack a cozy fleece jacket to wear for chilly mornings and evenings.
+Pack a cozy fleece or puffy jacket to wear for cold mornings and evenings.
 On my visit in mid-June, I ended up wearing mine at some point every day.

 Reusable Water Bottle and Travel Mug

 If you’re a coffee drinker, it also makes sense to bring your own mug to avoid a throw-away paper cup.
 Plus that way your coffee stays warm longer.
-My husband has an awesome Kleen Kanteen Double Wall Insulated Tumbler that I keep “borrowing” from him.
-It might be time to get my own.
+I love my YETI Rambler Tumbler.
+It keeps coffee hot for hours and the magnetic slider lid keeps it closed.
+It’s also easy to disable the lid to clean it.

 Phone and Power Bank